 Student Organizations and Clubs

-Our students are formed for ministry in the classroom, in their field education placements, and in worship, and in the communities they create while they're at Duke.
-The Divinity School has many ways to engage, including choir and dance groups, the Black Seminarians Union, La Union Latina, New Creation Arts, the Women's Center, Sacred Worth, and more.
+Our students are formed for ministry in the classroom, in their field education placements, in worship, and in the communities they create and participate in while they're at Duke.
+The Divinity School has nearly two dozen student organizations and clubs to foster community, including choir and dance groups, the Black Seminarians Union, La Union Latina, New Creation Arts, the Women's Center, Sacred Worth, and more.

 About the Director